 Application : Departure

 Explanation on : application of the practice

 Explanation for : departure The Company has not engaged relevant professionals or provided formal training to the Board and the employees on the subject matters of sustainability.
 With the increasing emphasis on sustainability and expectations placed on the Company to expand its sustainability agenda, the Company will take appropriate efforts to provide training and update the knowledge of the Board and employees to support our sustainability strategy.
 Pursuant to Bursa Malaysia's amendment to AMLR in relation to sustainability training for directors, the Company will be arranging for its directors to attend the Mandatory Accreditation Programme ("MAP") Part 2 in the near future.
+Nil.

-Large companies are required to complete the columns below.
-Non-large companies are encouraged to complete the columns below.
+Large companies are require to complete the columns b red to complete the columns below.
+Non-large companies are encouraged elow.

 Measure :

 Timeframe :